kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Hacking expert

-- I take one laptop, the Yoigo router, and a webcam which I believe they have accessed to the expert DPR we wrote to in Alicante.
+- I take the Asus Zenbook 13 that they took over in France the summer previous, the Yoigo router, and two webcams which I believe they accessed to the expert at DPR in Alicante.
 - I meet David and his assistant.
 - The lawyer helps with translating, I believe over the phone, but he may have been present.
 - I tell them about how they have sexual films of me.
 I'm clearly very upset.